University of the Arts London: Wimbledon College of Arts

 The foundation of Wimbledon College of Arts goes back to 1890, when an art class for the Rutlish School for Boys was started.
 Between 1904 and 1920 this was housed in the Wimbledon Technical Institute in Gladstone Road.
 It became independent in 1930 and moved to Merton Hall Road in 1940.
 Theatre design was taught from 1932, and became a department in 1948.
 In 1993 the school, which previously had been controlled by the London Borough of Merton, was incorporated as an independent higher education institution.
 Wimbledon School of Art became part of University of the Arts London in 2006 and was renamed Wimbledon College of Arts.

 Organisation and administration

 The University is a higher education corporation established under Section 121 of the Education Reform Act 1988, and is an exempt charity under charity legislation.

-In the financial year to 31 July 2017, the university had a total income (including share of joint ventures) of £281.4 million and total expenditure of £264.0 million.
-Sources of income included £214,624 million from tuition fees and education contracts, £28,400 million from Funding body grants, £1,439 million from research grants and contracts, £2,718 million from endowment and investment income and £34,227 million from other income.
+In the financial year to 31 July 2025, the university had a total income of £494.9 million and total expenditure of £467.9 million.
+Sources of income included £410.3 million from tuition fees and education contracts, £19.3 million from funding body grants, £3.1 million from research grants and contracts, £11.1 million from investment income, £1.6 million from donations and endowments and £49.5 million from other income.